Below is an outline of the Option Studio lottery schedule and process. Please check back for updates to confirm these details before finalizing plans.

 Logging in to my.Harvard requires a HarvardKey.
 After logging in to my.Harvard, you will find the studio lottery on your Student Home tab.
 Contact CRG if you have problems logging in.

-You must select six studios on your ballot, unless you wish to be assured of a studio option from your department.
-If you want to be assured a studio option from your department, use the pull-down menu on the ballot to select studios only offered by your department.
-If your department lists less than six, you must choose all of them in order of preference.
+You must select six studios on your ballot.
+Use the pull-down menu on the ballot to select studios only offered by your department.
+Choose all of them in order of preference.
 Failure to do so will result in preferences being randomly assigned up to the correct number of preferences.
-If you wish to select studios outside your department then you must select six.

 If you have questions about the lottery procedure or your eligibility, please contact your departmental Program Coordinator immediately.
 Urban Planners should consult the email sent by their Program Coordinator.

-Note that you will be allowed to adjust your ballot between October 19 at 9:00 am (EDT) and October 21 at 11:00 am (EDT).
-Please make sure your submitted choices are correct before the 11 AM (EDT) deadline on October 21, for Module 2.
+Note that you will be allowed to adjust your ballot between the time that the lottery opens and closes – from 9:30am (EST) on Friday 1/14 until 9:00am (EST) on Thursday 1/20.
+Please make sure your submitted choices are correct before the deadline.
 As with any on-line transaction, please do not hit the ‘SUBMIT’ button more than once.
-For technical issues with the lottery process, contact the Help Desk (email@example.com).
+For technical issues with the lottery process, contact the Help Desk ([email protected]).

 Notes: The GSD lottery procedure is designed to assign as many students as possible to their highest-ranked studio.
-Assignment to the studio options is determined by a computer program, which seeks to maximize ‘Total-Highest-Choice’ across all students, limited by available studio spaces.
+Assignment to the options studios is determined by a computer program, which seeks to maximize ‘Total-Highest-Choice’ across all students, limited by available studio spaces.
 No priority is given on the basis of department, degree program, or semester.
 Failure to submit a lottery form on-line will result in a random assignment to a studio.
 The lottery will be supervised by the Program Directors and witnessed by a Student Forum representative.
 The submitted on-line lottery form and lottery results are binding.
-Any exceptions to this rule will be made by Thursday afternoon.
+Any exceptions to this rule will be made by shortly after the lottery has concluded.
 Petitions will be reviewed by a committee consisting of the Program Directors, the Executive Dean, and the Director of Administration for Academic Affairs.
-Students should submit a written appeal to the Academic Affairs Coordinator (Estefania Ibanez-Moreno) by 9 AM (EDT) on Thursday, October 22.
+Students should submit a written appeal to their Program Coordinators (Sarah Hutchinson for UPD, Tiffany Yee for LA and Estefanía Ibáñez for Arch) by 9:30am (EST) on January 21st.
 Exceptions are seldom granted.

 THERE IS NO WAY TO BEAT THE LOTTERY.